 According to the National Health Service in the UK, think of your muscles like a spring.
 When you want a spring to generate power, you compress it then you let it go.
 But what happens when you stretch a spring out too far?
 It loses its ability to generate as much power.

 This analogy demonstrates the potential downside of stretching too much or at the wrong times.
 Because just like springs, if you stretch your muscles too much, you sacrifice some of the elastic nature of your muscles that allow them to contract and extend to create power.
 The key takeaway here is that athletes who are runners or play an explosive sport, may not want to stretch as often as, say, a dancer, or even at the same time as a dancer (prior to performance).

 How does stretching prior to exercise impact performance?

-In this case, coaches recommend athletes in sports who need the most power to stretch after a competition and to focus on warming up muscles prior to competition.
+In this case, coaches recommend athletes in sports that need the most power stretch after a competition and focus on warming up muscles prior to competition.
 The best time to stretch for these athletes may not be before competition.